AnVenDev/clinia_UI/README.md

 ## 📜 License

-MIT License

-You are free to use, modify, and adapt this project for commercial and non-commercial purposes.
+MIT License: you are free to use, modify, and adapt this project for commercial and non-commercial purposes.

 ---

 ## ✨ Author

-Developed by Andrea Venè,

-Combining technology, empathy, and AI to redefine healthcare experiences.
+Developed by Andrea Venè, combining technology, empathy, and AI to redefine healthcare experiences.